jdrangosch/MIT-CS-and-ENG/README.md

 ## Course List

-The repository follows the structure of the MIT CSE curriculum.
+The repository follows the structure of the MIT CSE curriculum, the full curriculum can be found [here](https://www.eecs.mit.edu/academics/undergraduate-programs/curriculum/6-3-computer-science-and-engineering/)

 Here is an overview of the courses:

 6.0001 Introduction to Computer Science and Programming in Python